nkratzke/twista/README.md

 # Twista
 Twista is a Twitter streaming and analysis command line tool suite implemented in Python 3.6.
-It provides the following features:
+It provides the following core features:

 - to __crawl__ HTML pages for Twitter accounts,
 - to __collect__ Tweets (statuses, replies, retweets, replies) for a specified set of screennames,